-The e CEO: Needs Meets Exceeds Unable

-1 Drainets a positive image for himself and the Improvement Expectations Expectations to Assess

-1. Projects a positive image for himself and the

-retirements systems to all stakeholders.

-2. Effectively represents and promotes the

-interests of the retirement system to

-stakeholders.

-3. Promotes and maintains trust and confidence

-vis-a-vis key stakeholders (e.g. the City

-Council).

-4. Demonstrates a high degree of personal

-integrity, ethics, and decorum.

-5. Promotes high levels of integrity,

-professionalism, and decorum throughout the

-organization.
+The CEO: Needs Meets Exceeds Unable Improvement Expectations Expectations to Assess 1.
+Projects a positive image for himself and the retirements systems to all stakeholders.
+2. Effectively represents and promotes the interests of the retirement system to stakeholders.
+3. Promotes and maintains trust and confidence vis-a-vis key stakeholders (e.g. the City Council).
+4. Demonstrates a high degree of personal integrity, ethics, and decorum.
+5. Promotes high levels of integrity, professionalism, and decorum throughout the organization.
 6. Generates energy and enthusiasm.

-7. Demonstrates a commitment to innovation

-and creativity and encourages the same from

-those around him.

-8. Demonstrates an appreciation of both the

-"big picture" (e.g. strategy and policy) and the

-day-to-day tasks of management and

-administration.

-9. Effectively monitors trends in the

-environment (e.g. the City, pension industry,

-etc.) that may have a significant impact on

-the Systems.

-10. Provides sound recommendations or

-guidance to the Board/committees regarding

-board policy matters and decisions.

-11. Demonstrates good judgment in his actions,

-decisions, and communications.

-12 Keeps the Board properly informed of all

-relevant matters.
+7. Demonstrates a commitment to innovation and creativity and encourages the same from those around him.
+8. Demonstrates an appreciation of both the "big picture" (e.g. strategy and policy) and the day-to-day tasks of management and administration.
+9. Effectively monitors trends in the environment (e.g. the City, pension industry, etc.) that may have a significant impact on the Systems.
+10. Provides sound recommendations or guidance to the Board/committees regarding board policy matters and decisions.
+11. Demonstrates good judgment in his actions, decisions, and communications.
+12. Keeps the Board properly informed of all relevant matters.